The

 such as plagiarism.

-An editor presented with convincing evidence
+An editor presented with

-of misconduct should coordinate with the publisher
+convincing evidence of misconduct should coordinate

-retraction, expression of concern, or other
+of a correction, retraction, expression of concern,

-1.1.
+6.1.
 Contribution to Editorial

 Decisions